Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 • Prevention: Quarantine new additions, freeze/heat-treat collected leaf litter, don't overfeed

-• Treatment: Predatory mites (Hypoaspis miles) are properly the standard hobby solution
+• Treatment: Predatory mites (Hypoaspis miles) are the standard hobby solution

 Colony Decline